 How does it all work?

-Each participating school will need to carry out projects and tasks that include information about:
+When completing the above, we urge each participating school to carry out projects and tasks that include information about:

 - the foundation and development of the European Union;

 - the cultural and linguistic diversity of Europe;

 - the role of the EU: what it does and how its work affects the lives of European citizens;